-Courses include ESF's environmental science course, Global Environment (EFB120, 3 college credits) and Writing and the Environment (EWP190, 3 credits) Key environmental science themes and critical thinking skills form the basis for classroom and experiential learning activities.
+The flagship course is ESF's environmental science course, Global Environment (EFB120, 3 college credits).
+Key environmental science themes and critical thinking skills form the basis for classroom and experiential learning activities.
 Global Environment's interdisciplinary approach reflects our enduring belief that all students, regardless of their specific college and career paths, will benefit from an understanding of the linkages among human social systems and biophysical systems.

 Students explore the relationships between their local rural, urban, and suburban communities and the broad global context of environmental change.
 Opportunities abound for including course topics based on available local and regional resources as well as teacher interests, expertise, and experiences.
 Ultimately, we seek to develop students and citizens who have a solid understanding of science and a sense of wonder and appreciation for the Earth as a system.

 Other courses include:

 Writing and the Environment (EWP190, 3 credits): Introduction to academic writing, reading, and research, reflecting college-level literacy skills or analysis, argument, and crtical thinking.
 The course includes frequent informal writing assignments and three formal writing projects requiring revision.
 An oral presentation is required.

 Ecology and the Economic Process (ESF122, 3 credits): An interdisciplinary biophysical world approach to studying economics as part of the larger world